acacode/reffect/packages/core/README.md

 2. Effects - it is functions which creates via `effect(store, effectDeclaration)`.
    Effect declaration can be `function`, `property name of store state`, or just `void`.

-Also `Reffect` have export `manageStore(store)` which gives extra features for additional packages(like watch for store changes, partial update)
+Also `Reffect` have export `manageStore(store)` which gives extra features for additional packages(like subscribe on store changes, partial update)

 ## How to use